flynx/Sony-a9-bugs-and-suggestions/README.md

 1/2/3 custom modes and change shutter speed accordingly.

-Enabling switching shutter mode with the selected shutter speed would make this seamless, by simply changing the shutter speed.
+Enabling switching shutter mode with the selected shutter speed would make this seamless, by simply changing the shutter speed manually (or via P/A modes).

 To avoid confusion this can also be done by adding an option like *"Extended shutter range in auto-shutter"* to enable or disable this